mrlesmithjr/ansible-glusterfs/README.md

     filesystem: xfs
     lvsize: 100%FREE
     mountpoint: '{{ glusterfs_brick_dir }}'
+    opts: 'defaults'
     vgname: glusterfs-vg
+glusterfs_manage_arbiter_nodes: false  #define if arbiter nodes should be managed or added to cluster
 glusterfs_nodes_group: glusterfs-nodes  #defines the Ansible inventory group name for all nodes part of GlusterFS
 glusterfs_primary_server: '{{ glusterfs_server_master }}'  #defines primary server for GlusterFS clients to connect to
 glusterfs_secondary_server: node1  #defines secondary server for GlusterFS clients to connect to